-The lobe butt was the last of five types of traditional Scottish pistol design to evolve, being preceded by the “fishtail” stock pistol, which arrived in the late 16th century, followed by the “lemon butt”, “heart butt” then “scroll butt” styles as the 17th century arrived and progressed.
+The “lobe butt” was the last of five types of traditional Scottish pistol design to evolve, being preceded by the “fishtail butt” pistol, which arrived in the late 16th century, followed by the “lemon butt”, “heart butt” then “scroll butt” styles as the 17th century arrived and progressed.
 The lobe butt seems to have appeared in the second quarter of the 18th century.
 The Penicuik Drawings, a series of sketches by an unknown artist, of both Jacobite and Hanoverian soldiery in the ’45 Rebellion, depicts some Highlanders armed with pistols of lobe butt type of similar proportions to those discussed here, suspended from their belts.
+A British painting of a scene in London, entitled St James’s Park and the Mall, now in the Royal Collection Trust and painted in circa 1745, shows civilians and soldiers from different regiments “taking the air”.
+In the centre, two Scottish officers are depicted in Highland dress uniform, one of which is holding a basket hilted sword and clearly has a steel lobe butt pistol hooked onto his belt.
+This is likely to be one of a pair, the second pistol obscured by clothing.
+See the link: https://www.rct.uk/collection/405954/st-jamess-park-and-the-mall-0

-Both lobe and scroll butt styles were produced by the Doune gun makers.
+Both lobe and scroll butt styles were produced at the same time in the mid-18th century by the Doune gun makers.
 The only difference between the two forms being the shape of the butt terminal.
-The typical Doune decorative style applied to these all-steel pistols relates to the barrel decoration, the scrolls on the lock plates behind the cocks, and on the fore ends and undersides of the pistols.
+The typical Doune decorative style applied to both types relates to the barrel decoration, the scrolls on the lock plates behind the cocks, and on the fore ends, spines and undersides of the pistols.
 The scrolling and leafy features indicate a Celtic root to this style of decoration.

 The pistols illustrated here are finished in this manner.
 Both cocks, and the areas behind them on the lock plates, are engraved with scrolling foliage.
 The spines of the butts are engraved with parallel sets of lines infilled with chains of chevrons and waves.
 The fore ends are engraved with scrolls, acanthus leaves, linear designs and chevrons on four planes.
 The button triggers are formed from cups of silver brazed together and engraved with four petals which radiate from the tang ends.

-Underneath the locks the space is decorated with fine linear engraving of scrolls, parallel lines and waves, crossed by three silver bands engraved with chevrons.
+Underneath the locks the space is decorated with fine linear engraving of scrolls, parallel lines and waves, crossed by three raised silver bands engraved with chevrons.
 The base of each butt is centred with a silver button, surrounded by two engraved bands and four inlaid silver triangles, the points radiating outwards, interspersed with four silver circular centre-punched studs within panels of scrolls.
 The belt hooks are attached to each stock with a double roundel pierced and decorated with designs similar to those found on the guard panels of traditionally made Scottish basket hilted swords.
-The slender elongated hooks widen towards the flattened ends and curl slightly outwards, the shafts delicately filed with spiral rope-work twists.
+These slender hooks widen towards the flattened ends and curl slightly outwards, the shafts delicately filed with spiral rope-work twists.